 Pacemakers and implantable cardioverter-defibrillators (ICDs) are battery-powered devices that are implanted in the body to treat heart rhythm problems.
-Your device is placed just beneath the skin of your chest.
-Wires (called leads) connect the device to your heart.
-When the battery runs down, or if the device isn't working well, the device will need to be replaced.
+Your device is placed beneath the skin of your chest.
+One to three wires (called leads) connect the device to your heart.
+When the battery runs down, or if the device isn't working well, you may choose to have the device replaced.

 The leads can be left in place and reconnected to your new device.
-But if your doctor thinks you need new leads, he or she can replace them at the same time.
+But if your doctor thinks you need new leads, the doctor can replace them at the same time.

 You will get medicine before the procedure.
 This helps you relax and helps prevent pain.
 You may also get an antibiotic to help prevent infection.
 The doctor will make a cut in the skin next to your device.
-He or she will remove the device and put a new one in its place.
+The doctor will remove the device and put a new one in its place.
 The doctor will then attach the leads to the device.
 The cut will be closed with stitches, tape, or a special glue.